 - You can request that certain people of your choosing are notified once your Lasting Power of Attorney has been registered.
 This is especially helpful if you are feeling under pressure by the process and can also help protect against any fraudulent activity.

 - You must make sure that your forms are filled out correctly and that they are registered with the Office of the Public Guardian.

 - Finally, there are some ways in which a Lasting Power of Attorney can end.
 The attorney can choose to no longer act as the attorney and, if they are still capable of making their own decisions, the person who made the Lasting Power of Attorney can cancel it.

 The importance of LPAs has never been so great and thousands of families in the UK each year endure bureaucratic nightmares simply because of being unprepared

 For instance, there has been a huge surge in the number of people in the UK living with dementia, and this is expected to grow.
 The Alzheimer’s Society has said that figures of dementia sufferers are expected to top a million in the next decade even though currently only 44% of people with dementia in the UK are ever diagnosed.
 This means that the publicity of LPAs needs to be highlighted by all responsible law firms.

 Our legal team will advise you on which LPA is most appropriate for you, and guide you carefully through the whole process from start to finish.

 Please remember that we wish to emphasise that once a Lasting Power of Attorney is in place it does not mean the donor can no longer make decisions for themselves.
 They can continue as before and the appointed attorney is there just in case.

 We provide a bespoke high-quality professional service.
 It is therefore important that we see our clients in person both at the start of the case and from time to time thereafter.
-Due to logistical and time constraints for both clients and ourselves, as a general rule most of our clients are based in the North West including Cumbria and the Peak District, North Wales, South and West Yorkshire and Staffordshire.
+Due to logistical and time constraints for both clients and ourselves, as a general rule most of our clients are based in the North West predominantly Cheshire, North Wales, South and West Yorkshire and Staffordshire.